akoutmos/prom_ex/README.md

 Be sure to check out the module docs for each plugin that you choose to use to ensure that you are familiar with all of the options that they provide.

+### Security Concerns

+By default, you can set up a Prometheus scrape target without providing any security authorization configuration.
+As a result, PromEx does not enforce any security precautions by default, and it is up to you to secure your `/metrics` endpoint to ensure that people are not seeing sensitive information (sort of like Phoenix LiveDashboard where you need to set up your own basic auth plug to guard access).

+There are a couple of solutions to this problem:

+1. If your application is behind a load balancer or an API gateway, you can block access for any external requests to `/metrics` (or whatever route you chose to expose metrics over).

+2. If your application is public facing, you can leverage the [Unplug](https://hex.pm/packages/unplug) library that I maintain in order to only execute the `PromEx.Plug` plug when the incoming request fulfills your configured requirements (see the [PromEx.Plug HexDocs](https://hexdocs.pm/prom_ex/1.0.0/PromEx.Plug.html) for an example).

 ### Performance Concerns